DuongvuBBS20/MIS-311/README.md

 <img width="479" height="306" alt="image" src="https://github.com/user-attachments/assets/fb0eb01d-0919-4be3-923a-00798667767c" />

-  The chart displays the number of transactions across different product categories.
-Fruits and Household items had the highest sales with 58 and 57 transactions, while Personal Care products had the lowest with 42 transactions.
-This suggests that customers purchase essential items more frequently than personal care products.
+  The chart shows the number of sales transactions across different product categories.
+Fruits recorded the highest number of sales (58), followed closely by Household items (57) and Beverages (49).
+In contrast, Personal Care products had the fewest transactions (42).
+This pattern suggests that everyday consumer goods such as fruits and household products, are the most frequently purchased items in the supermarket.